If you choose to carry a cordelette, the first questions are: what diameter, and how long?

 For rock climbing, consider 5 to 7 meters of 7 mm cord.

-On snow or lower angle alpine ice, you can build anchors usually pretty much wherever you want to, and usually the impact of a fall is going to be fairly low.
+6 mm cord is dramatically less strong than 7 mm.
+But, on snow or lower angle alpine ice, you can build anchors usually pretty much wherever you want to, and usually the impact of a fall is going to be fairly low.
 Because of this, you can probably use a shorter, smaller diameter cord.

 On rock, it’s the opposite.
 You’re going to have potentially higher impacts on the anchor, and your placements have to align with what the rock offers you and the gear you have left, which means they may be farther apart.
 Both of these point to using a longer, larger diameter cord.